north carolina

 • Forestry Camp is their second venture in the city.
 It is in the Biltmore Village neighborhood a bit south of downtown.
 They’ve got a food menu, cocktails and wine, guest taps, a rooftop patio, and chill vibes.

 • Eulogy is their music venue next to the South Slope taprooms.
 On Saturday afternoons it is open as a beer hall.
 The space has Burial beers, occasional guest beers, cocktails, Visuals wine, and Good Hot Fish inside.
+On top of Eulogy is Visuals Wine and Cocktail Bar.
+This rooftop bar is home to Burial’s wine line, cocktails, a handful of their beers, and a small food menu.

 • Cellarest Beer Project: A great brewery in West Asheville.
 They are particularly focused on Farmhouse Ales and Lagers.
 Cassia is their onsite food truck with incredibly delicious Asian eats.